WSU-kduncan/3120-cicd-WeiChen66/README-CI.md

 ## Part 1 - Dockerize it
 ## CI Project Overview
-- In this project, we are using docker desktop to build containers and images which enables applications to run consistently across different environments.
+- Continuous integration is a sofetware development practice which developers frequently integrat their code changes into a shared repository which verified by an automated build process.
+We are using docker desktop to build containers and images which enables applications to run consistently across different environments.

 ## how to install docker + dependencies: